 "Come on, Mac.
 Those policewomen must be throwing themselves at you."

-Mac responded by sinking in the tub until his head was underwater.
+Mac responded by sinking into the tub until his head was underwater.
 He stayed submerged for 20 seconds.
 Coming up for air, Pete quipped, "Find any horny policewomen down there?"

 "Yes, I did.
 I gave the horny policewoman a thermonuclear orgasm.
 She left to sleep it off."

 Everybody laughed.